marcov64/Lsd/Readme.txt

 It is possible, but not required or recommended in most cases, to compile LSD as a Unix system.
 To do so you need to install the X11/XQuartz package (see the help on your Mac documentation or http://xquartz.macosforge.org), update your Tcl/Tk package to version 8.6+ (the embedded version 8.5 in macOS is not adequate) (see instructions on https://www.tcl.tk), and make sure the Apple Command Line Tools package (or Xcode) is installed (see the instructions above).

-When all prerequisites are installed, download the LSD distribution file, e.g., Lsd-7.0-master.zip, to your home folder ("~/") and extract it in Terminal:
+When all prerequisites are installed, download the LSD distribution file, e.g., Lsd-7.1-master.zip, to your home folder ("~/") and extract it in Terminal:

-unzip Lsd-7.0-master.zip
+unzip Lsd-7.1-master.zip

-Next, still in Terminal, change to the folder where LSD was installed (replace "Lsd-7.0-master" with the correct name), and compile LMM:
+Next, still in Terminal, change to the folder where LSD was installed (replace "Lsd-7.1-master" with the correct name), and compile LMM:

-cd Lsd-7.0-master
+cd Lsd-7.1-master
-make -f makefile.osx
+make -f makefile.mac-legacy

 Now, you can run LMM from the terminal executing (you must be in LSD installation folder):